cloudfoundry/cf-networking-release/docs/configuration.md

 database with a r3.4xlarge, a memory-intensive instance-type, if you are on AWS.

-We recommend having at least two policy server VMs for high availability.
-We saw little to no performance gain when adding two more policy server VMs during the above policy server scaling experiment.
+We recommend having at least 2 instances of the policy server for high availability.
+We saw little to no performance gain with 4 instances of the policy server for the above scaling tests.

 ## MTU
 Operators not using any additional encapsulation should not need to do any special configuration for MTUs.